What happens next in the US election? | Press and Journal

-Delays and potential legal battles are looming over the US presidential election, with the result still too close to call.
+After millions of Americans went to the polls on Tuesday, delays and potential legal battles may loom over the election for days to come, as the outcome is still too close to call.

 The contest between Donald Trump and Joe Biden may remain on a knife-edge for days, with both men still in with a chance of winning enough Electoral College votes from the undeclared states to secure the presidency.